Osteoarthrosis, also known as osteoarthritis, is a non-inflammatory degenerative disease of articular cartilage. It is characterized by:

 Pathology of Osteoarthrosis:

-Overall, the pathology of osteoarthritis is characterized by a complex interplay of factors, including the breakdown of cartilage, the formation of bone spurs, changes in the subchondral bone, and joint inflammation.
-These changes can lead to significant pain and disability, particularly in weight-bearing joints such as the knees, hips, and spine.
+All things considered, the pathology of osteoarthritis is defined by a complicated interaction of elements, such as the degeneration of cartilage, the development of bone spurs, alterations in the subchondral bone, and inflammation of the joints.
+Significant pain and impairment may result from these alterations, especially in weight-bearing joints including the spine, hips, and knees.

 Clinical Features of Osteoarthrosis: